cfw-guide/dsi.cfw.guide/docs/ro_RO/sd-card-setup.md

 ::: tip

-Dacă testul afișează rezultatul `Data LOST: 0.00 Byte (0 sectors)` cardul tău SD este sănătos și poți șterge toate fișierele `.h2w` de pe cardul SD.
+If the test shows the result `Data LOST: 0.00 Byte (0 sectors)` your SD card is healthy and you can delete all `.h2w` files on your SD card.

 :::

 ::: danger

-Dacă testul afișează orice alt rezultat, cardul tău SD ar putea fi corupt sau deteriorat și s-ar putea să trebuiască să-l înlocuiți!
+If the test shows any other results, your SD card may be corrupted or damaged and you may have to replace it!

 :::